Diseases Of The Arteries Veins And Lymphatic System Short Answers

 • To identify and localize orofacial soft tissue lesions.

-• Provides image of salivary gland parenchyma.
+• Provides an image of salivary gland parenchyma.

 Question 19.
-Lymphatic drainage of tongue.
+Lymphatic drainage of the tongue.

 Answer: